watura/api-spec-1/authentication/scope.md

 When the `email` scope is authorized, the user's tokens will include their email.

-`email` cannot be authorized for the first time through Password Flow.
+`email` cannot be authorized by a user for the first time through Password Flow.

-App Streams do not notify of E-mail address changes.
+App Streams do not notify of email address changes.